thought-machine/please/README.md

 ```bash
 curl -s https://s3-eu-west-1.amazonaws.com/please-build/get_plz.sh | bash
 ```
+In order for it to run you will need a Python interpreter available.
-You will need to have PyPy installed for it to run.
-On OSX this is straightforward with Homebrew, simply run `brew install pypy`.
+You can use either PyPy or CPython with cffi.
+On OSX PyPy is fairly straightforward with Homebrew, simply run `brew install pypy`.
 You may need to link the headers into /usr/local/include/pypy, at time of writing Homebrew doesn't seem to do this automatically.